Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-\paragraph{Definitions of the model functions related to cell reorientation} We assume, for simplicity, that the reorientation of cell polarity is solely dependent on the sensed ECM density; hence, we set $\mathcal{S}(t,{\bf x}) \equiv M({\bf x})$ in \eqref{def:T_fact} and \eqref{def:B}.
-Note that, coherently with the assumption made in subsection~\ref{mesomacromodels}, this implies that $\mathcal{S}$ is constant in time.
+We assume, for simplicity, that the reorientation of cell polarity is solely dependent on the sensed ECM density; hence, we set $\mathcal{S}(t,{\bf x}) \equiv M({\bf x})$ in \eqref{def:T_fact} and \eqref{def:B}.
+Note that, coherently with assumptions~\eqref{ass:constenvfact}, this implies that $\mathcal{S}$ is constant in time.
 Moreover, we assume that the direction of polarity of the cells is biased towards the direction where they sense a higher ECM density, phenomenon known as haptotaxis~\citep{smith2004measurement}.
-Under these assumptions, we define the function $\mathcal{T}_r^{\hv'}$ in~\eqref{def:B} as
+Under these assumptions, we define the function $b$ in~\eqref{def:B} as

 Moreover, we let the cell post-reorientation speed be determined by the amount and strength of adhesion sites sensed by the cells, which we assume to be directly linked to the concentrations of laminin and fibronectin.
-Hence, we set $\mathcal{S}^\dagger(t,{\bf x}) \equiv \left(C_L({\bf x}),C_F({\bf x})\right)$ in~\eqref{def:T_fact} and~\eqref{def:Psi}, which implies, coherently with the assumption made in subsection~\ref{mesomacromodels}, that $\mathcal{S}^\dagger$ is constant in time.
-In particular, we let the probability density function $\psi\big(v|\mathcal{S}^\dagger\big) \equiv \psi\big(v|C_L,C_F\big)$ in~\eqref{def:Psi} be such that the mean post-reorientation speed acquired by cells at position ${\bf x}$, which is defined via~\eqref{ass:normpsi}, is
+Hence, we set $\mathcal{S}^\dagger(t,{\bf x}) \equiv \left(C_L({\bf x}),C_F({\bf x})\right)$ in~\eqref{def:T_fact} and~\eqref{def:Psi}, which implies, coherently with assumptions~\eqref{ass:constenvfact}, that $\mathcal{S}^\dagger$ is constant in time.
+In particular, we assume the probability distribution $\psi[\mathcal{S}^\dagger](v) \equiv \psi[C_L,C_F](v)$ in~\eqref{def:Psi} to be such that the mean post-reorientation speed acquired by cells at position ${\bf x}$, which is defined via~\eqref{ass:normpsi}, is

-Here $0\leq \bar{v}^F \leq \bar{v}^L \leq V_\text{max}$ denote, respectively, the mean post-reorientation speeds preferentially acquired by cells adhering to laminin and fibronectin.
-The assumption that $\bar{v}^F \leq \bar{v}^L$ follows from experimental results in~\citep{goodman1989e8}.
+Here $v^F,v^L \in \mathbb{R}^+_0$ with $0\leq v^F \leq v^L \leq V_\text{max}$ denote, respectively, the mean post-reorientation speeds preferentially acquired by cells adhering to laminin and fibronectin.
+The assumption that $v^F \leq v^L$ follows from experimental results in~\citep{goodman1989e8}.
 Specifically, in order to match the corresponding cell velocities measured in~\citep{goodman1989e8}, we take

 The weights $w_L[C_L,C_F]$ and $w_F[C_L,C_F]$ in~\eqref{def:vphi:sim} provide a measure of the adhesive strength of cells to laminin and fibronectin, and we define them as the local fractions of these two proteins, i.e.